polazarus/ocamlyices/README.markdown

 Requirements
 ------------

-* [Yices][1], version 1.0.33 or more recent, but not 2,
+* [Yices][1], version 1.0.34 or more recent, but not 2,
   preferably with GMP statically linked (except on Linux x86_64 for now).
-  After downloading the tarball from their website, you can use
+  After downloading the tarball from their website, you can use:

         ./install-yices.sh yicesXYZ.tar.gz